Monday, September 20, 2010

 Medicare

 For our services, you would go through the same process as above.
 Then, you would submit the claim yourself to Medicare for reimbursement.
-In summary, Medicare is now covering counseling services for diabetes, preventive care or "wellness visit", and obesity only.
+Medicare is currently only covering counseling services for diabetes.

 Disclaimer